 July 2021 to June 2022

 - 65.5% of waste was reused/recycled/composted, a slight decrease from the year ending June 2021 (which remains the highest 12 month figure on record).

-- 66% of municipal waste was reused/recycled/composted, a 2 percentage point increase on the same quarter of 2020 but a decrease of 1 percentage point from the same quarter in 2019
+- 67% of municipal waste was reused/recycled/composted, a 1 percentage point increase on the equivalent quarter in 2021 and the same percentage as the quarter in 2019.

 These figures are based on provisional data which is published quarterly, with final data for the financial year published annually.

 Data on waste management are collected in order to monitor progress towards national and local targets; in particular against the requirements of the Waste Framework Directive and the Landfill Directive.
 In its current waste strategy ‘Beyond Recycling’ (2021), the Welsh Government set statutory targets of recycling a minimum of 64% of waste by 2019-20, and 70% of waste by 2024-25.

 Data are sourced from the WasteDataFlow system, which is monitored by Natural Resources Wales.
 Quality information is available in accompanying quality report.